Nelson Sullivan, 30" x 40", oil on canvas, 1984

 party.
 Everybody was there- Michael Musto, and Oola and all these people were

-the past six years. that was in May of 1983 and that was a VHS camera I used to
+for the past six years. that was in May of 1983 and that was a VHS camera I

-have a pack around my neck.
-I got a hernia was carrying it around, trying to
+used to have a pack around my neck.
+I got a hernia was carrying it around, trying

-document every show and every party around town for several years.
-So when I
+to document every show and every party around town for several years.
+So when

-down to Wall Street with Eddie, who was sort of a street stock analyst -
+went down to Wall Street with Eddie, who was sort of a street stock analyst

-Downtown they nicknamed him the Mayor of Wall Street.
-The big guys used to come
+- Downtown they nicknamed him the Mayor of Wall Street.
+The big guys used to

-out and talk to Eddie about what was happening on the market.
-Eddie was sort of
+come out and talk to Eddie about what was happening on the market.
+Eddie was

-a seer, he's in Bellevue now in the psych ward from a court order from his wife,
+sort of a seer, he's in Bellevue now in the psych ward from a court order from

-but the big guys would ask for Eddie's advice and this is right before the fall
+his wife, but the big guys would ask for Eddie's advice and this is right before

-and I have it all on tape.
-He described quite accurately what was happening to
+the fall and I have it all on tape.
+He described quite accurately what was happening

 with Coke Cola, and really soon, that the whole world was going to go haywire.